Youngzt998/ziteng.yang.github.io/index.md

 **Currently**

 - **Program Logic & Certified Compilation** (e.g. improving CompCert, computability aspect of verification)
-- **Parallel programs** (e.g. verification of parallelizing compilers, analysis of parallel program)
+- **Parallelism & Concurrency** (e.g. verification of parallelizing compilers, prediction of data-race)

 **During Undergraduate Time**

 - [2020~2021, Compiler Verification] **Verification-aided Compiler Optimization**
-  - This is an expedition to support compiler optimization aided by verification information carried by programs;
+  - Project to support certified compiler optimization aided by verification information as a hint carried by programs;
   - I proposed a verification framework based on *proof assistant Coq* and gave a trial on "toy logic";
   - This project was now continued by [Hanzhi Liu](https://misaka.center/) to implement this optimization and framework in VST's Separation Logic [VST := Verified Software Toolchain]; further detail should be secret now; *there should be a paper submission soon*